Here’s a truth bomb: while your Shopify store might have some incredible offers, not everyone will actively hunt for them.

 A Shopify popup is a message that appears when browsing a Shopify site.
 They usually appear as an overlay taking up the full page—either blurring out the background, or using contrasting colors to draw your eye towards them.

-You can trigger popups to appear on your Shopify store based on:
+You can us a Shopify popup builder to trigger popups to appear on your Shopify store based on:

 - The point on a page a visitor scrolls to (scroll-point)